How to Master Self-Portrait Photography

 A must-have accessory is a wireless remote.
 This allows you to have control of the camera from a distance.
 Freedom of movement is very important since you need to keep going back and forth between your camera and your sitting or standing position.
 As soon as you set up for the shooting, set the lens to manual focus.
 Then, use a target to create and establish a focal point.
 Autofocus is not a good feature to use in this case as an autofocus delay will make you miss the moment.
 Besides, the last thing you want is a distraction.

 It’s difficult to shoot self-portraits without a sturdy tripod.
 Even if you don’t have your large bulky tripod with you, a small foldable, and flexible one will do.
-A tripod is essential, for both indoor and outdoor shoots.
+A tripod is essential, for both indoor and outdoor photography.
 It allows you to mount the camera wherever you want and keeps it steady.
 You can also mount a flash if you need extra light.

 The wireless remote helps you take the shots from afar, but the self-timer is a must-have.
 All cameras have this feature, so there’s no reason not to use it.
 However, when using a self-timer, it’s a race against the clock.
 Once the countdown begins, you need to rush to your position and strike the perfect pose.
 The picture may be out of focus and blurry, so you’ll need to do it quite a few times before the photo is perfect.
 Make sure the camera focuses on you, and not the background, as you don’t want to look like a blurry blob.